as3boyan/tarwins_as3_to_haxe_conversion_script_-_haxe_neko_-/README.md

 AS3 "is" like (1 is Int)
 Should be changed to Std.is(1, Int)

-6. Haxe doesn't support lower case imports like this:
+6.Haxe doesn't support lower case imports like this:

 import flash.utils.getQualifiedClassName;
 import flash.utils.getTimer